Shigatoxigenic and verotoxigenic Escherichia coli: Regulation of the pathogenicity island

 EHEC becomes pathogenic through the expression of the locus of enterocyte effacement (LEE) encoded on its pathogenicity island.
 However, when EHEC is not in a host this expression is a waste of energy and resources, so it is only activated if some molecules are sensed in the environment.

 When QseC or QseE bind with one of their interacting signalling molecule, they autophosphorylate and transfer its phosphate to the response regulator.
 QseC senses adrenaline, noradrenaline, and an Endonuclease I-SceIII, encoded by a mobile group I intron within the mitochondrial COX1 gene (AI3); whereas QseE senses adrenaline, noradrenaline, SO4 and PO4.
 These signals are a clear indication to the bacteria that they are no longer free in the environment, but in the gut.

 As a result, QseC phosphorylates QseB (which activates flagella), KpdE (which activates the LEE) and QseF.
 QseE phosphorylates QseF.
 The products QseBC and QseEF repress the expression of FusK and FusR.
 FusK and FusR are the two components of a system to repress the transcription of the LEE genes.
 FusK is a sensor kinase which is able to sense many sugars among which fucose.
 When fucose is present in the medium FusK phosphorylates FusR which represses LEE expression.

 Thus when EHEC enters the gut there is a competition between the signals coming from QseC and QseF, and the signal coming from FusK.
 The first two would like to activate virulence, but Fusk stops it because the mucous layer, which is a source of fucose, isolates enterocytes from bacteria making the synthesis of the virulence factors useless.
 However, when fucose concentration decreases because bacterial cells find an unprotected area of the epithelium, then the expression of LEE genes will not be repressed by FusR, and KpdE will strongly activate them.
 In summary, the combined effect of the QseC/QseF and FusKR provide a fine-tuning system of LEE expression which saves energy and allow the mechanisms of virulence to be expressed only when the chances of success are higher.

-There are rare STEC without LEE, see Newton, HJ (2009).
-"Shiga toxin-producing Escherichia coli strains negative for locus of enterocyte effacement".
+There are rare STEC without LEE.